Our Bears and their Habitat

 Ted, Honey, Lucky and Holly live in 2.5 acres of natural forest that includes man-made dens and a pond.

 They roam the forest and play in the cool pond.
 Honey likes to sleep in shaded daybeds in the forest.
 Lucky hides toys and food in secret caches on the forest floor.
 Ted enjoys resting on his “log” by the pond area.
-New little Holly (age 1) will begin exploring, playing, and developing relationships with the other three this spring.
+Holly is exploring, playing, and developing relationships with the other bears.